Welcome

 The UN Security Council takes appropriate measures to maintain or restore peace.
 This includes issuing mandates for peace missions.
 The Security Council can mandate the UN itself, regional organisations (such as NATO, the EU, the OSCE or the African Union) and coalitions of the willing led by a country or an international organisation to intervene in a conflict situation.
 Since its foundation, the UN has conducted over 70 peace missions itself and mandated many others through the Security Council.

 As a result of the increasing complexity of crises around the world, UN‑led missions cover a wide range of tasks and have grown in number and scope.
 This shows the importance of UN peace missions, but also poses significant challenges to the system as regards planning, conducting and concluding missions.
-Comprehensive reforms of UN peace missions have therefore been initiated at international level and are being pursued with great energy under the leadership of UN Secretary-General António Guterres.
+Germany is therefore advocating for the missions to be reformed and adapted to current circumstances.

-Conflicts are now mainly of an internal nature and involve a large number of different stakeholders, thus necessitating a multidimensional approach to peace missions.
-Alongside purely military peacekeeping tasks, such as safeguarding and monitoring borders and protecting the civilian population, these operations therefore also assume a wide range of civilian duties.
-Depending on their mandate, peace missions actively support political processes, for example by endeavouring to mediate between conflict parties, as in Darfur; fostering security-sector reform, as in Mali; destroying small arms; monitoring elections and other democratic processes; establishing rule-of-law institutions and monitoring the human rights situation.
+Today, peace missions are often planned in line with a “multidimensional approach”.
+This means that, alongside purely military peacekeeping tasks such as safeguarding or monitoring borders and protecting the civilian population, the missions increasingly also assume a wide range of civilian duties.
+Depending on their mandate, peace missions actively support political processes, for example by endeavouring to mediate between conflict parties; supporting security-sector reform; destroying small arms; monitoring elections and other democratic processes; establishing rule-of-law institutions; and monitoring the human rights situation.

 UN peace missions can involve peacekeeping or special political missions.
 Unlike peacekeeping missions, special political missions do not have any military components, but instead focus solely on civilian conflict resolution.
 Examples of such missions include UNSOM in Somalia and BINUH in Haiti.

-Around 100,000 people (soldiers, police officers and civilian personnel) are involved in 13 peacekeeping missions around the world at present.
-Currently, there are also 24 special political missions.
+Around 100,000 people (soldiers, police officers and civilian personnel) are involved in 12 peacekeeping missions around the world at present.

 German personnel in UN peace missions